Enhancing MR Image Segmentation with Realistic Adversarial Data Augmentation: Discussion

 We notice that there are concurrent works using GAN~\citep{Chaitanya_2019_IPMI} and adversarial training~\citep{Gao_2021_IPMI_Enabling_Data_Diversity} to find effective photometric and geometric transformations for data augmentation.
 These methods cannot be directly compared to ours as they require training additional neural networks.
-Since GANs are essentially large neural networks, they still require a large number of training images to avoid over-fitting.
-Our method, by contrast, is more data efficient, as it only employs a small set of explainable and controllable parameters and can be used even in extremely low data settings (e.g., only 1 or 3 labeled subjects, no access to unlabeled subjects).
+Since GANs are essentially large neural networks, they still require a large number of training images to avoid over-fitting. \revise{And their methods can not be applied to optimize dynamically chained transformations as it suffers from the training instability problem with a set of randomly stacked GANs.} Our method, by contrast, is more \emph{flexible} and \emph{data efficient}, as it only employs a small set of explainable and controllable parameters and can be used even in extremely low data settings (e.g., only 1 or 3 labeled subjects, no access to unlabeled subjects).
 Also, training GAN requires considerable computational resources and expertise to tune hyperparameters and can be very unstable~\citep{Gulrajani_2017_NIPS_Improved}.
 The proposed adversarial data augmention by contrast, can be directly used as a plug-in lightweight module to support training segmentation pipelines.

-One limitation of the proposed method is that it still requires expertise to explicitly specify the magnitude constraints for the employed parameters to ensure the naturalism of augmented images.
-Yet, how to automatically find optimal data augmentation policy (data augmentation operations and associated probabilities, magnitudes) is still an active research area~\citep{Cubuk_2018_AutoAugment,Zhang_2020_ICLR_Adversarial_AutoAugment,Shorten_2019_Big_Data_Survey}.
+\textbf{Limitations:} One limitation of the proposed method is that it still requires expertise to explicitly specify the magnitude constraints for the employed parameters to ensure the naturalism of augmented images.
+Yet, how to automatically find optimal data augmentation policy (data augmentation operations and associated probabilities, magnitudes, \revise{the order of chained transformations, the optimum chain length}) is still an active research area~\citep{Cubuk_2018_AutoAugment,Zhang_2020_ICLR_Adversarial_AutoAugment,Shorten_2019_Big_Data_Survey}.
 In recent years, there has been an emerging research topic focusing on automatic data augmentation (Auto DA), which in general requires an external RNN controller to find optimal probabilities and magnitudes for a group of image transformations for a particular dataset~\citep{Cubuk_2018_AutoAugment,Shorten_2019_Big_Data_Survey}.
 Combining Auto DA with the proposed method may further automate the process with higher accuracy.